Justin-Credible/Ionic-TypeScript-Starter/README.md

 In-browser development and debugging is possible via the Chrome developer tools.
 When deployed to a physical device, the application runs in the [Cordova](http://cordova.apache.org/) application container.

-If you are developing on Windows or Linux but want to compile and run your application on a remote OS X machine, you can use the built-in `gulp remote-emulate-ios` task.
+If you are developing on Windows or Linux but want to compile and run your application on a remote OS X machine, you can use the built-in `gulp emulate-ios-remote` task.

 # Documentation